Skip to content

 Why one switch is enough

-op.WithProfile(profile.FAPI2Baseline) activates the required features (PAR, JAR, DPoP), intersects token_endpoint_auth_methods_supported with the FAPI allow-list, and tightens the discovery surface.
+op.WithProfile(profile.FAPI2Baseline) activates the profile-required features (PAR, JAR), intersects token_endpoint_auth_methods_supported with the FAPI allow-list, selects DPoP unless mTLS was explicitly enabled, and tightens the discovery surface.
 See Use case: FAPI 2.0 Baseline.

 3. Issue tokens to backend services (no end user)